cloudfoundry/garden-runc-release/docs/rootless-containers.md

 especially [Aleksa Sarai](https://github.com/cyphar)) for their hard work and support in making rootless containers a reality.

-## Component Overview

-Following is a brief overview of the components required to enable rootless containers with Garden.

-* `gdn` - an all-in-one, standalone version of [Garden-runC](https://github.com/cloudfoundry/garden-runc-release),
-the container engine powering [Cloud Foundry](https://www.cloudfoundry.org/) and [Concourse CI](http://concourse.ci/).
-* `grootfs` - a daemonless container image manager.
-* `runc` - a CLI tool for spawning and running containers according to the OCI specification.

 # Getting Started

 The following documents the process of installing, configuring and running Garden as a non-root user on an Ubuntu Xenial machine.
+For this document, we will assume commands are run as the ubuntu user, you should be free to use any non-root user (subject to the prerequisites below).

 If you run into any issues along the way, feel free to chat to us on the `#garden` channel of the [Cloud Foundry Slack](http://slack.cloudfoundry.org/).